 You need to have a smooth employee onboarding process flow to avoid any delays, misunderstandings, or bad decisions.

 Strategic onboarding is different from the traditional one since it focuses more on employees' full lifecycle within an organization.
-Strategic onboarding focuses more on employee development by ensuring proper training and allowing career growth.
+It focuses more on employee development by ensuring proper training and allowing career growth.

 The majority of employees are concerned about their careers.
 But, with the help of strategic onboarding, companies set up a system that ensures their members are prepared for leadership roles.